Over £4000 raised for NSPCC

 The Lillywhite Foundation has an independent voluntary Board of Trustees, none of whom work for Lillywhite International, and who donate their time and experience to ensure that the Foundation is governed properly and that all funds received by the Foundation are appropriately used and go towards helping young people as intended.

 The creation of The Lillywhite Foundation is a very exciting part of the Lillywhite International vision but the hard work starts now in making the vision a reality.
 The Foundation has its banking in London and is currently attaining Registered Charity status with the UK Charities Commission.
-The Foundation is delighted and grateful to have the support of four former professional sportsman who share the Foundations belief in the power of sport and the benefits it can provide.
+The Foundation is delighted and grateful to have the support of three professional sportsmen, and a highly connected broadcaster, who share the Foundation's belief in the power of sport and the benefits it can provide.

 Andrew Strauss, former England Cricket Captain who played in 100 Test matches and is currently the Director of English Cricket.